1. DIY Fix Scratches: Find All the Damaged Paint on Your Car

 7. Begin spraying

 Start with Primer Etch to cover the bare metal.
-Note that you don’t always need to spray etch primer, so if there’s no bare metal seen, leave it alone.
-Shake the can as you spray it.
-Leave it to dry for a few minutes.
+In the DIY fix scratches process, note that you don’t always need to spray etch primer—if there’s no bare metal visible, leave it alone.
+Shake the can as you spray it, and let it dry for a few minutes.

 Use prime surface afterward.
 Turn the can upside down after usage.
 Wait for at least 4 hours before proceeding to the next step.